 Transport company UBE Express operates scheduled bus services between MNL and various points in Greater Manila.
-Refer to their official website or their Facebook page for current timetables and other announcements.
+Refer to their Facebook page for current timetables and other announcements.
 I’ve never taken them myself – schedules and frequencies are quite poor for the route closest to where I live – but they might be a useful option depending on one’s point of origin and the timing of one’s flight.

 For travellers going by road, the most straightforward route to/from MNL involves taking the new NAIA Expressway (NAIAX).
 This elevated toll road links the three largest terminals (T1/T2/T3) to the South Luzon Expressway (SLEX) in the east and the Manila–Cavite Expressway (CAVITEX) in the west, and thence to other points in Greater Manila and beyond.